Ukrainian Catholic Major Archeparchy of Kyiv–Galicia: Following the Partitions of Poland

 The Ruthenian Uniate Church (Greek Catholic) continued the succession of metropolitans in the lands of the Polish–Lithuanian Commonwealth.
 Today, these lands are mainly found in the modern states of Ukraine, Poland, and Belarus.
 Following the partitions of the Polish-Lithuanian Commonwealth (1772-1775), most of the Ruthenian lands came under the control of the Russian Empire.
 Freedom of religion was not permitted in those lands.
 Consequently, by the Synod of Polotsk of 1839 (when all the Greek Catholic Bishops joined the Russian Orthodox Church) the Greek Catholic Church had been thoroughly suppressed.
 Church temporalities were seized by the Orthodox Most Holy Synod.
 In the lands that came under the control of the Habsburgs (later the Austrian Empire), the Church survived.
 The Habsburg monarchy reorganized their annexed territories as the Kingdom of Galicia and Lodomeria.
 The Eparchy of Lviv in the kingdom was raised to the status of an archeparchy or metropolis.
 Its bishop became a metropolitan bishop who governed the suffragan eparchies.
 All primates were approved by the Pope.
 The new metropolis received the name "Metropolis of Galicia" in memory of the 14th century metropolis.
 In 1807, Pope Pius VII authorised the metropolitan to administer the vacant see of Kiev on the basis of the Eparchy of Lviv.

 The Metropolis under the Soviet Union

 In 1939, the Metropolis of Galicia came under Soviet rule.
 In 1946, the Church structure was forcefully subjected to the Russian Orthodox Church.
 Church members however, continued to practice their faith in secret.
 The metropolitan resided in Rome during the period of the Iron Curtain.
-In 1969, Pope John XXIII raised the metropolitan to the newly created rank of Major Archbishop, with rights equivalent to those of a Patriarch.
+In 1963, Pope Paul VI raised the metropolitan to the newly created rank of Major Archbishop, with rights equivalent to those of a Patriarch.
 The position was not so named however, in order not to provoke a new wave of repressions against the Catacomb Church in Ukraine and to avoid hampering ecumenical dialogue with the Patriarch of Constantinople.